miladshiri/zaraban/README.md

     frames = tools.read_frames(path, size=(200, 200), pattern="im ({}).bmp")

-path: path of the parent folder of frames size (optional): desire output frame size.
-Default=(200, 200) pattern (optional): filename pattern.
+path: path of the parent folder of frames.
+size (optional): desire output frame size.
+Default=(200, 200).
+pattern (optional): filename pattern.
 If it is not determined, files will be read alphabetically.